ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D13]**
 A unique identifier utilized within one or more BPIs SHOULD be linked to an entity accepted by BPI participants through a cryptographically signed, cryptographically verifiable, and cryptographically revocable credential based on the public keys associated with the unique identifier of the credential issuer.

-*An Entity can be a Legal Entity where Legal Entity is an individual, organization, or company that has legal rights and obligations.*
+*An entity can be a Legal Entity where Legal Entity is an individual, organization, or company that has legal rights and obligations.*

 *Note that credentials utilized within one or more BPIs may be self-issued.
 The acceptance of self-issued credentials is up to the BPI participants that need to rely on the claim(s) within a self-issued credential.*